EPajares/meta-accessibility/publications.md

 Büttner, B. and Wulfhorst, G.: The TUM Accessibility Atlas as a tool for fostering decision making processes on sustainable mobility in the metropolitan region of Munich.
 14th WCTR 2016, Proceedings.
 Shanghai.

 Büttner, B.: Consequences of Sharp Increases in Mobility Costs on Accessibility: Suggestions for Local and Regional Development Strategies.
 NECTAR 2015 Conference, Proceedings, Ann Arbor

+Lättman, K., Olsson, L. E., & Friman, M. (2016).
+Development and test of the perceived accessibility scale (PAC) in public transport.
+Journal of Transport Geography, 54, 257-263.

 ### 2014